dealtyxx/Teaching-Resource-Library/README.md

 # Teaching-Resource-Library
-The Project of the Curriculum-based Political and Ideological Education Resource Repository for the School of Computing Science and Engineering, Hunan Institute of Information Technology
+The Project of the Curriculum-based Political and Ideological Education Resource Repository for the School of Computing Science and Engineering, Hunan University of Information Technology